Penn-State-Microbiome-Center/KickStart-Workshop-2026/Day3-Shotgun/TaxonomicProfiling-Sourmash.md

 These results can be reported to a csv file for further analyses.

-` sourmash compare sample_001.fna.sig sample_002.fna.sig --containment --csv compare.csv`
+` sourmash compare output/sample_001.fna.sig output/sample_002.fna.sig --containment --csv output/compare.csv`

 |Parameter      |Description|
 |---------------|----------|